th2-net/th2-codec-generic/codec-fast/README.md

 ```

 #### skipInitialByteAmount
-The number of bytes that should be skipped before decoding messages from RawMessageBatch. _Default value is 0._
+The number of bytes that should be skipped before decoding messages from RawMessageBatch. _The default value is 0._